Overview of the Phase 3 Process

 As Phase 3 data provider, despite exercising due diligence during data preparation and submission, you may notice only after publication through the ESO science archive, that some previously provided Phase 3 data actually do not fulfill the criteria for being released as science data products and that these data should be flagged accordingly in the user interface to notify archive users when selecting data.

-In such case please go to the RM and click “REPORT DATA PROBLEM” to specify the collection containing the data in question, the kind of problem, and the list of files being affected.
+In such case please go to the RM and click “REPORT DATA PROBLEM” to specify the collection containing the data in question, the kind of problem, and the list of files being affected (referenced by their ORIGFILE name, not their ARCFILE name).

 Please choose the best matching description for the kind of problem from the available list, or, if the problem type is not listed, enter your own description.